๐ŸฌHonors Algebra II

 Linear vs. Exponential Growth Comparison

-• Linear adds constantly (arithmetic sequence), exponential multiplies constantly (geometric sequence)—this is the fundamental distinction
+• Linear adds constantly (arithmetic sequence), exponential multiplies constantly (geometric sequence).
+This is the fundamental distinction.

-• Long-term behavior: exponential always eventually dominates linear, no matter how steep the linear slope
+• Long-term behavior: exponential always eventually dominates linear, no matter how steep the linear slope.
+A function growing by ร—1.01\times 1.01 per step will eventually overtake one growing by +1,000,000+ 1{,}000{,}000 per step.

 Graphing Exponential Functions

-• Y-intercept at (0,a)(0, a) because any base raised to the zero power equals 1, leaving just the initial value
+• Y-intercept at (0,a)(0, a) because any base raised to the zero power equals 1, leaving just the initial value aa.

-Compare: Linear graph vs. Exponential graph—linear is a straight line with constant slope; exponential curves increasingly steeply (growth) or flattens toward the asymptote (decay).
-On graph-identification questions, look for the curve's behavior as xx \to \infty.
+Compare: Linear graph vs. Exponential graph.
+Linear is a straight line with constant slope.
+Exponential curves increasingly steeply (growth) or flattens toward the asymptote (decay).
+On graph-identification questions, look at the curve's behavior as xโ†’โˆžx \to \infty.

 Real-World Applications